New Zealand killer of British backpacker sentenced to life

 He stuffed her body into a suitcase, drove to a forest and buried it in a shallow grave, where police found it a week later.

-The name of the 28-year-old man is being kept secret for now by court order, a restriction that’s sometimes imposed in the New Zealand judicial system.
+The name of the 28-year-old man is being kept secret for now by court order, a restriction that’s sometimes imposed in the New Zealand judicial system for reasons such as another pending trial.

 Defense lawyers had claimed the death was accidental after the pair engaged in consensual erotic choking that went too far.
 A jury in November rejected that argument and found the man guilty.